 Findings of Fact2

-In Applicant's SOR response, he admitted the SOR allegations in ¶ 1.a and 1.c.
-He also provided extenuating and mitigating information.
+In Applicant's SOR response, she admitted the SOR allegations in $\P\P$ 1.a through 1.r.
+She provided extenuating and mitigating information.
 Applicant's admissions are accepted as findings of fact.
 Additional findings of fact follow.